EXPLAINER-What happened at China's Taishan nuclear reactor? | Headlines

 EDF, which has a minority stake in the plant, said a build-up of krypton and xenon - both inert gases - had affected the primary circuit of Taishan Unit 1, but added that it was a "known phenomenon, studied and provided for in the reactor operating procedures."
 Majority owner CGN also said in a statement that operations at the plant met safety rules.

-Radiation levels in the vicinity were still normal on Monday, according to real-time data from the China Nuclear Safety Administration (CNSA).
-According to CNN, Framatome's warning included an accusation that CNSA was raising acceptable radiation limits outside the Taishan plant to avoid having to shut it down.
+Radiation levels in the vicinity were still normal on Monday, according to real-time data from the National Nuclear Safety Administration (NNSA).
+According to CNN, Framatome's warning included an accusation that NNSA was raising acceptable radiation limits outside the Taishan plant to avoid having to shut it down.

 The regulator did not immediately respond to requests for comment.
 Foreign ministry spokesman Zhao Lijian told reporters in a regular briefing the plant was fully compliant with all requirements and operating normally.
 WHAT ARE THE RISKS?